xyin20/unearthed/README.md

-# WEB103 Project 1 - Xiaoyun Yin Academic CV
+# WEB103 Project 1 - Listicle Part 1

 Submitted by: **Xiaoyun Yin**

 About this web app: **A responsive academic CV and research portfolio for Xiaoyun Yin.
-The site presents research areas, publications, teaching and mentoring, education, awards, professional service, technical skills, a timeline, and a downloadable PDF CV.**
+The site presents research areas, publications, teaching and mentoring, education, awards, professional service, technical skills, a timeline, and a downloadable PDF CV.

+I apologize to make it Narcissus, but I'm eager to have a personal web so that I can post it for my job hunting.
+**

-Time spent: **About 8 hours**
+Time spent: **About 3 hours**

 ## Required Features